UPDATED: March 17, 2022

-If you’ve already reduced extraneous expenses like shopping and eating out, you may be looking for ways to reduce your necessary monthly costs.
-Unfortunately, when it comes to mandatory bills, there’s only so much wiggle room.
+If you’ve already reduced discretionary expenses like shopping and eating out, you may now be looking for ways to reduce your necessary monthly costs.
+Unfortunately, when it comes to mandatory bills there’s only so much wiggle room.
 But there are ways to save money by lowering your energy bill.
-Here’s how.

 What’s Included in an Energy Bill?

-Before you cut back and begin saving money by lowering your energy bill, it’s essential to know what exactly is included in your energy bill, sometimes referred to as an electric or power bill.
-And while some things like air conditioning and electricity use are probably pretty obvious, others like the hot water heater and furnace may not be.
+Before you cut back to try and save money, it’s essential to know what exactly is included in your energy bill (sometimes referred to as an electric or power bill).
+And while some things like air conditioning and electricity use are probably pretty obvious, others like the hot water heater and the furnace may not be.
 The key elements involved in your electric bill are:

 - Light use